Advertise veterinary medicines legally

 Educational information aimed at giving a balanced overview of a disease and all available treatments may be made available to the general public as long as products or brand names are not mentioned and all other advertising restrictions are met.

-Price lists aren’t advertising material as long as all products are listed with equal prominence.
+Price lists are not considered as advertising material as long as all products are listed with equal prominence.

 You must do all of the following to avoid your price list being classed as an advert: